SFDO-Community-Sprints/NPSP-Data-Importer-Documentation/README.md

 ## Project Desription
 Help the review and revise the HTML documentation to better communicate to the right audience with the right content.

-###### Note: This project is, in actuality, a focus grou pthat will be working outside of the sprinty!
-Most of the documentation and work production will be stored outside this repo.
+###### Note: This project is, in actuality, a focus group that will be working outside of the sprint!
+The documentation and work production will be stored outside this repo.

 ###### Want to work with us?
-If you know the NPSP Data Importer, importing data and want to contribute, please reach out to Melissa Barber at mbarber@salesforce.com who is heading up the focus group.
+If you know the NPSP Data Importer, or want to learn more about how it works (along with importing data) please reach out to Melissa Barber at mbarber@salesforce.com who is heading up the focus group.

 ## Project Goals (in process!)
 1. Support the .Org team to identify and evaluate which pages should be deleted and which should be revised.